/ Terms and conditions

 Terms and conditions in respect of the work undertaken by Affecton Accounting Limited.

 These terms and conditions should be read alongside the privacy notice.

 1.1 These terms and conditions set out the general terms under which, Affecton Accounting Limited (“we”, “our”, “us”), registered number 11927610 (England and Wales), 3 Tall Trees, Rowden Hill, Chippenham, SN15 2LN, undertake our business.
 The specific conditions relating to particular assignments will be covered in your Engagement Letter.

 2. Applicable law

-2.1 This engagement letter, the schedule of services and our standard terms and conditions of business are governed by, and should be construed in accordance with, the law and practice of English and Wales.
-Each party agrees that the Courts of English and Wales will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
+2.1 This engagement letter, the schedule of services and our standard terms and conditions of business are governed by, and should be construed in accordance with, the law and practice of England and Wales.
+Each party agrees that the Courts of England and Wales will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
 Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.

 3. Bribery Act 2010

 3.1 In accordance with the requirements of the Bribery Act 2010 we have policies and procedures in place to prevent the business and its directors and staff from offering or receiving bribes.

 4.1 As with other professional services firms, we are required to identify and verify our clients for the purposes of the UK anti-money laundering legislation.
 Save in exceptional circumstances we cannot start work until this requirement has been met.
 We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases including ID verification software.